Dhamanraj/BudgetAppV2/README.md

-# BudgetAppV2
+# Buddy - AI Analyst
-This repo is for my budgeting app
+This repo is for my personal finance assistance app